 The panels look normal and with almost 3 decades of PCB manufacturing experience to back you up, what could go wrong?

 The panels go in for first drill followed by imaging and you know immediately the process is starting to go sideways.
 After inspection, you determine the panel has shrunk by 0.012” over a length of 18”.
 To convert this into a PCB manufacturing perspective, you’re in the ditch already and you haven’t even rolled into the etching department.

 All the prepared films and files are discarded and remade to compensate for the new shape and the panels go into etching where they shrink a further 0.008” but the aspect ratio is also off.

 The panel isn’t shrinking in all directions at the same rate, the traces are not etching at the same rate either.
 In fact, each half of the panel will require two separate drill files.
 It’s a wreck with a lot of time and expensive material to write off.

 Determined to learn all you can, the panels go in for final drill/rout.
 The CNC equipment feed and speeds are reduced to the provided specifications.
 These equipment adjustments along with double fluted end mill bits (in place of standard chip breaker bits) and dedicated holders are all recommended to help prevent costly rework labour time at the end of the process.
 However, the random strand feature ensures ragged edges are inevitable.
 You can feel your momentum slowing as the final suggestion from the tooling rep is to clean it up by hand.

-We have learned each design with Duroid requires at least one sacrifice panel and you can’t count on subsequent panels to behave in precisely the same manner.
+We have learned that each design with Duroid requires at least one sacrifice panel and you can’t count on subsequent panels to behave in precisely the same manner.